dobladov/astro-blog/src/content/blog/simplifying-browser-extensions-with-tampermonkey.md

 ---
-title: Simplifying Browser Extensions with Tampermonkey
+title: Simplifying browser extensions with Tampermonkey
 pubDate: 2023-08-28
 description: A brief introduction to Tampermonkey as an alternative to extensions.
 tags: [programming, javascript, tampermonkey, extensions, chrome, firefox]